Zarcolio/grepaddr/README.md

 # About grepaddr
-grepaddr takes input from stdin and extracts different kinds of addresses from stdin.
+Grepaddr takes input from stdin and extracts different kinds of addresses from stdin.

 # Install
 grepaddr should be able to run with a default Kali Linux installation without installing additional Python packages.
 If you're running into trouble running 2cmd, please drop me an issue and I'll try to fix it :)